cam-bowen/board-game-tracker/readme.md

 Edit Game Info : You type the name of the game you want to edit.
 After that you HAVE to change the name of it, amount of days played, and recent date.
 If YOU DO NOT WANT to edit cerain columns/fields, you can just re-enter the value that was there previously, but you must enter something or you will lose the old data for that game.

 Add Game : Did you get a new board game?
-If so, just type the name of it into the text field and it will get added to the databse, with default values in the days played and recent date played field, don't worry, once you "play" the game the data and number of days played will be changed.
+If so, just type the name of it into the text field and it will get added to the database with default values in the days played and recent date played field, don't worry, once you "play" the game the data and number of days played will be changed to the correct values, instead of those null values initeated when you add the game to the libarary.

-****** Best case scenario :
+/----------/

+Best Case Scenario
+====

 You get a new game and enter it into the website.